-- The Senior Wardens of Halls of Residence are formally designated as Disciplinary Officers of the University and, as such, are empowered by the Ordinance on Student Discipline to impose the following penalties: - " a reprimand such as a verbal or written warning; - " a fine not exceeding £100; - " a suspension of privileges for a period not exceeding twenty eight days such suspension may include exclusion from certain activities, buildings or the University residential campus; - " a requirement to pay the costs of any damage caused; - " or any or all of these
+- 1. The Senior Wardens of Halls of Residence are formally designated as Disciplinary Officers of the University and, as such, are empowered by the Ordinance on Student Discipline to impose the following penalties: - " A reprimand such as a verbal or written warning. - " A suspension of privileges for a period not exceeding twenty eight days.
+Such suspension may include exclusion from certain activities, buildings or the University residential campus. - " A requirement to pay the costs of any damage caused. - " Or any or all of these.